imgradeone/InsideTheDark/README.md

 ### Just play it

-I haven't decided to make a release, as it is still incompleted.
+I haven't decided to make a stable release, as it is still incompleted.

+But there is an early access now.
+You can find it at [Releases page](https://github.com/imgradeone/InsideTheDark/releases).

-But you can try this:
+For now, you'd better try this:

 1. Download ZIP of the repo.
 1. Copy **ALL files INSIDE THE /game FOLDER** to your DDLC original game, which can be downloaded from https://ddlc.moe .